Azure/aks-devx-tools/README.md

 # Azure Kubernetes Service (AKS) DevX Extension for Visual Studio Code (Preview)

-### Notice: AKS DevX Extension for Visual Studio Code is being discontinued.
-Please see the open [GitHub issue](https://github.com/Azure/aks-devx-tools/issues/108) for more context.
+### Notice: The AKS DevX Extension for Visual Studio Code will be discontinued and archived on January 3, 2025.
+For more information, please refer to the open[GitHub issue](https://github.com/Azure/aks-devx-tools/issues/108).

 The AKS DevX extension for Visual Studio Code (Preview) is an extension focused on enhancing your day-to-day life as a developer on Azure Kubernetes Service.
 This extension is focused on non-cluster developer experiences.
 If you are more interested in cluster operations, download the [aks-extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools).